braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/product_announcement.md

 article_title: Product Announcement
 alias: "/product_announcement/"
 page_order: 7
-description: "This reference page covers how to use the in-app message drag-and-drop editor to boost awareness of new product launches."
+description: "This page covers how to use the in-app message drag-and-drop editor to boost awareness of new product launches."
 ---

 # Product announcement